About

 has also become more formal.

-is now a company limited by
+It is now a company limited

-guarantee and a registered
+by guarantee and a registered

 charity governed by its Articles